Fundamental diagram of urban rail transit considering train-passenger interaction: Fundamental Diagram of Rail Transit System

 \subsection{Steady State of Rail Transit System}

-Here, we consider the {\it steady state} of rail transit operation under the assumptions stated in Section \ref{sec_ass}.
-The steady state is an idealized traffic state that does not change over time, and its traffic state variables (typically combination of flow, density, and speed) are characterized by certain relation (called an FD) of the traffic flow \citep[e.g.,][]{daganzo1997book}.
-In the case of rail transit operation, the steady state can be defined as a state that satisfies all of the following conditions: \begin{itemize}[noitemsep] \item The model parameters, namely, $\mu_p, g_b, v_f, \tau, \delta$, are constant. \item The distance between adjacent stations, $l$, is constant. \item The headway time between successive trains, $H$, is constant. \item The cruising speed $v$ of all trains is the same. \item The passenger-flow arriving to each station platform, $q_p$, is the same. \end{itemize} Additionally, we assume that all trains stop at every station.
-In order to operate the transit system, $q_p < \mu_p$ is assumed; otherwise, passenger boarding will never end.
-Under the steady state, the dwell time of a train at a station, represented by Eq.~\eqref{boarding}, can be transformed to $q_p H/\mu_p+g_b$, because $n_p$ is equal to $q_p H$.
-Note that the control strategy of the transit operation (e.g., schedule-based, headway-based) need not be specified here, because reasonable control strategies should follow such steady operation if there is no disturbance; otherwise, train bunching will occur \citep{wada2012train_en}.
+We consider the {\it steady state} of the proposed microscopic model.
+The steady state is an idealized traffic state that does not change over time, and its traffic state variables (typically combination of flow, density, and speed) are characterized by special relation (called an FD) of the traffic flow \citep{daganzo1997book}.
+Let us consider a homogeneous rail transit system in which the stations and passenger demands are homogeneously distributed over the line, i.e., $l_{i} = l$, $q_{p,i} = q_{p}$ and other parameters ($g_{b}, v_{f}$, $\tau$, and $\delta$) are the same for all stations and trains.
+Then, the steady state is defined as a state that, for a given steady passenger demand $q_{p}$, the time-headway between successive trains, $H$, is time-independent.
+Note that $q_p < \mu_p$ must be satisfied; otherwise, passenger boarding will never end.

-Transit systems under different steady states are illustrated as time--space diagrams in Fig.~\ref{tsd}, where the horizontal axis indicates the time of day, the vertical axis indicates space, and the curves indicate train trajectories.
-In each sub-figure, train $m$ arrives at and departs from station $i$, then travels to station $i+1$ at cruising speed $v$, and finally arrives at station $i+1$ under different conditions.
-In Fig.~\ref{tsd_free}, the speed $v$ is equal to the free-flow speed $v_f$ and $h_f$ is greater than zero; therefore, the state is classified into the free-flowing regime.
-In Fig.~\ref{tsd_crit}, the speed is equal to $v_f$ and $h_f$ is equal to zero; therefore, the state is classified into the critical regime.
-In Fig.~\ref{tsd_cong}, the speed is less than $v_f$; therefore, the state is classified into the congested regime.
+Transit systems under different steady states are illustrated as time--space diagrams in Fig.~\ref{tsd}.
+In each sub-figure, train $m$ arrives at and departs from station $i$, then travels to station $i+1$ at cruising speed $v$, and finally arrives at station $i+1$.
+The main differences between each sub-figure are density of trains and, consequently, traffic regime.
+In Fig.~\ref{tsd_free}, the density is small so that the speed $v$ is equal to the free-flow speed $v_f$ and $h_f$ is greater than zero; therefore the state is classified into the free-flowing regime.
+In Fig.~\ref{tsd_crit}, the density is medium so that the speed is equal to $v_f$ and $h_f$ is equal to zero; therefore, the state is classified into the critical regime.
+In Fig.~\ref{tsd_cong}, the density is large so that the speed is less than $v_f$; therefore, the state is classified into the congested regime.